jwds1978/jwds1978.github.io/_posts/2017-04-25-21-things-you-shouldnt-say-to-sexual-abuse-victims.md

     Just stop thinking about it.
     <ul style="list-style-type: none;">
       <li>
-        Flashbacks and triggers happen when a person may least expect it.&nbsp; Many victims suffer from PTSD and can't control the sudden thoughts that invade.
+        Flashbacks and triggers happen when a person may least expect it.&nbsp; Many victims suffer from <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> and can't control the sudden thoughts that invade.
       </li>
     </ul>
   </li>